RSC-RP/rare-disease-wf/README.md

 Note that although the example dataset only contains one family, yours can contain many.
 The example dataset is a VCF, but it is fine to use a gzipped VCF or a BCF.

+**To run an example dataset:** This workflow comes with tiny example BAMs and a VCF from the Genome in a Bottle (GIAB) Ashkenazim trio.
+To run the pipeline on this dataset, the only thing you have to change in `nextflow.config` is the `project` parameter.

 When you are ready to run the workflow, you may want to start a `screen` or `tmux` session so that you can close the window if needed.
 Use `qsub` to start an interactive